KKU Volleyball Academy Team ‘Thailand Queens’ Secures Second Runner-Up Position in Nepal’s Tiger Cup 2026

 “This has been a tremendously positive experience, and I am very proud to have competed abroad,” she said.
 “The environment was highly professional, and I learned many things, including adaptability, team communication, and the crucial skill of successfully saving the ball.
 This is a skill that requires time and dedication to master.
 This tournament also actively helped me improve my English communication skills through real-time use on the court.”

-Regarding her MVP award, Ms. Yaowapa expressed her delight and honour, conveying her gratitude to the KKU Volleyball Academy and Khon Kaen University for providing athletes with opportunities to gain international exposure.
-She concluded that this experience serves as a major inspiration for her goal of becoming a professional volleyball player overseas in the future.
+Regarding her MVP recognition, Ms. Yaowapa expressed deep appreciation to the KKU Volleyball Academy and Khon Kaen University for providing opportunities for international exposure.
+She noted that this experience has become a major source of motivation as she continues to pursue her ambition of becoming a professional volleyball player overseas in the future.